-The Company has adopted the new COSO ERM framework published in September 2017, which Includes five interrelated components essential for the development and execution of the business strategy that begins with the mission, vision and core values of the Company with the aim of creating an enhanced value.
+The Company has adopted the Committee of Sponsoring Organizations' ("COSO") ERM framework published in September 2017, which Includes five interrelated components essential for the development and execution of the business strategy that begins with the mission, vision and core values of the Company with the aim of creating an enhanced value.
 COSO's five components adopted by the Company are:

-- Risk Governance and Culture
+- Risk Governance and Culture;

-- Business Strategy
+- Business Strategy;

-- Performance
+- Performance;

-- Review and Revisions
+- Review and Revisions;

 - Information, Communication and Reporting.

-The Company has developed a risk register which formally acknowledges the risks identified by the Company, the impact and likelihood scores for each risk, the department/function responsible for overseeing such risks as well as the controls in place to mitigate the risks.
+The Company has a risk register in place which formally acknowledges the risks identified by the Company, the impact and likelihood scores for each risk, the department/function responsible for overseeing such risks as well as the controls in place to mitigate such risks.

-During 2022, the Company continued to enhance its risk management framework, including review, update and approval of the Business Continuity Management System, the Key Tolerance Limits and Gap Analysis with Strategic Operational Risks.
-All have been discussed with the Risk Management Committee and reported to the Board of Directors during 2022.
+In 2023, the Company continued to enhance its risk management framework, including review, update and approval of the Business Continuity Management System, Key Tolerance Limits and Gap Analysis with Strategic Operational Risks.
+These were discussed with the relevant stakeholders and the Risk Management Committee and subsequently reported to the Board of Directors.